VA FileMan V. 22.2 Programmer Manual Banner

 FDA_ROOT(FILE,"IENS",FIELD)=VALUE

-For more information on the format of the FDA, see the "Database Server Introduction."
+REF: For more information on the format of the FDA, see the "Introduction" in the "Database Server (DBS) API" section.

 Example

-This example loads the FDA for the first sub-subentry in the second subentry of entry number 4 for field number 4 in subfile number 16200.32 with a value of "NEW DATA" [the FDA is descended from ^TMP("MYDATA",$J)]:
+The example in Figure 187 loads the FDA for the first sub-subentry in the second subentry of entry number 4 for Field #4 in (fictitious) subfile #16200.32 with a value of "NEW DATA" [the FDA is descended from ^TMP("MYDATA",$J)]:

 Global ^TMP("MYDATA",$J